PHOTO SUBMISSION GUIDELINES

 Candids: Candids are great, but for some reason I get a lot of these with no information.
 If you can, please include the names of people in the photo and where it was taken (IE after a fire, at a training drill, ect).
 If you don't know the names, that's ok, but please include where and when it was taken.

 Other: If it doesn't fit in the above category, ask.
 I like variety on the weekly page and enjoy posting different types of photos.
-In recent times I've also opened up new archives including trains and Coast Guard units.
+Being former Coast Guard, I like photos of USCG cutters, boats and aviation, so if you send it in I'll probably use it on the Spotlight page.

 When submitting photos there are a few things that are a must.
 Please sign your full name to the email, even if you've contacted me before.
 I get tons of emails every week and I don't always remember everyone's last name or who is connected to what email address.
 Credits are a must on the photos.
 I know that some photographers would rather not use their names for various reasons.
 As long as you took the photo, we can ajust the credit for you.
 I can use your initials, say it's courtesy of the department, or I can say it's a "Firenews Photo".
 I will not use handles like "Battleship Bill" or "DowntownTruck53".